Livingstone Knowledge

 I understand that this can be a time-consuming and daunting exercise.

 At Livingstone, we have a team of professionals with years of experience in IBM licensing and ILMT and we assist our clients by advising on which actions need to be performed and also how to complete those actions correctly.
-This can help to take away some of the pressure of ensuring you remain fully compliant with sub-capacity licensing terms.

 Topics: Software Licensing, IBM Licensing, ILMT, IBM